-To help you, here’s our quick guide for what to expect from 2019’s new motoring laws.
+To help you out with all the motoring changes that are going to be hitting our roads we’ve created a quick guide for what to expect from 2019’s new motoring laws.

 The Highway Code already states that drivers have to leave a reasonable distance of 1.5 metres between their car and cyclists on the road.